Unconventional quantization of 2D plasmons in cavities formed by gate slots

 Another applied consequence of our study is the formation of plasmonic 'hot spots' in gaps between gates and electrical contacts to low-dimensional nanostructures.
 These ubiquitously present gaps confine the incident radiation.
 Previous efforts on ultimate electromagnetic confinement and field enhancement in 2DES were concentrated on gated plasmon resonances~\cite{Iranzo2018,AlonsoCalafell2021}, while our findings show that field confinement with gap modes is no less promising.

-Last but not least, our results show that prevailing theories of plasmonic states in grating-gated 2DES, so-called plasmonic crystals, require substantial revision.
+Our results show that prevailing theories of plasmonic states in grating-gated 2DES, so-called plasmonic crystals, require substantial revision.
 Such theories have often relied on matching the amplitudes of plane plasma waves between gated and ungated regions\cite{Aizin_finite, Kachorovskii_gated_instability, Gorbenko_LateralPC, Miranda_2024}.
-This approach neglects the universal reflection phase shift of $-\pi/4$ acquired upon reflection from gated region, thereby systematically overestimating the eigenfrequencies of plasmons confined between adjacent gates.
+This approach neglects the phase shift of $-\pi/4$ acquired upon plasmon reflection from gated region, thereby systematically overestimating the eigenfrequencies of modes confined between gates.
 The omission long went unnoticed in spectroscopy, which predominantly probed either the weak-coupling regime~\cite{Allen1977, Theis_inversion, Khisameeva_crystal} or modes localized beneath individual gates~\cite{Bylinkin_tight_binding, Iranzo2018}.
 A class of slot modes was recently observed in a plasmonic crystal with a totally depleted regions beneath the gates~\cite{Sai2023}.
 The authors acknowledged, without offering an explanation, a strong disagreement of the observed resonant frequency with 'conventional' quantization rule.
 In an accompanying paper~\cite{Accompanying}, observation of slot plasmon modes is discovered for a plasmonic crystal with uniform 2DES, and a very good agreement with dispersion (\ref{eq-eigenmodes-freqs}) is found.

 In summary, we have theoretically studied a new class of resonant cavities for 2D plasmons formed by slot in the metal gates.
 The unusual 'quantization rule' for the mode frequencies $L = \lambda/8 +n \times \lambda/2$, where $n=0, 1, 2 \ldots$ is a consequence of anomalous $-\pi/4$ phase shift of 2D plasmon reflecting from the gate edge.
 Large excitation cross section of slot plasmons approaching the dipole limit is facilitated by field enhancement at the gate edges.